hivemq/hivemq-policy-cookbooks/transformation/voltage-normalization/README.md

 ```
 which contains two required fields `voltage` and `timestamp` to be of type `number`.
 The `sensor_type` field of type `integer` can have values 1, 2, or 3, representing different types of sensors reporting in Volts, Millivolts, or Kilovolts, respectively.

-After transformation, the field `voltage` is reported in Volts.
+After transformation, the field `voltage` is reported in volts.
 The schema for transformed MQTT messages is defined as follows:

 `schema-for-analytics.json`:
 ```json